E2 formality via obstruction theory: Applications

 \end{proof}

 \begin{remark} The case $G=S^1$ is a theorem of Matthias Franz (see \cite{franzhomotopy}).
-Franz phrases his result using the notion of ``homotopy Gerstenhaber algebras'' insead of $\E_2$-algebras but we have learned from Anibal Medina-Mardones that the two results should be equivalent.
-Let us also mention that in that case, the cohomology of $Z(K;(pt,BS^1))$ can be computed and is given by the Stanley-Reisner algebra associated to the simplicial complex $K$. \end{remark}
+Franz phrases his result using the notion of ``homotopy Gerstenhaber algebras'' instead of $E_2$-algebras.
+The operad governing homotopy Gerstenhaber algebras is the complexity $2$ suboperad of the surjection operad (see \cite[Subsection 3.1]{franzhomotopygerst}) which is known to be a model for $E_2$ (see \cite[Section 4]{mccluresmith} or \cite[Subsection 1.6]{bergerfresse}) so the two results should be equivalent.
+Let us also mention that in that case, the cohomology of $Z(K;(pt,BS^1))$ can be computed and is given by the Stanley-Reisner algebra associated to the simplicial complex $K$.
+Another related result is the main theorem of \cite{notbohmrayII} that proves that the homotopy type of the Davis-Januszkiewicz space is determined by the integral cohomology ring if this ring is a complete intersection after extending the scalars to $\mathbb{Q}$. \end{remark}

 \begin{remark} The polyhedral product construction can be extended to any map $A\to X$ (not just relative CW-complexes) by replacing the definition above by the homotopy colimit of the diagram

 In particular, if $G$ is a compact Lie group, we may form $Z(K;(G,pt))$.
 This spaces inherits a $G^V$-action and we have